Skip to primary navigation Skip to content Skip to footer

 This consideration is only relevant for some, but just a fair warning for the night owls and the revelers out there– Kauai has almost zero nightlife.
 If you’re looking to “go out” on your vacation, you’re barking up the wrong tree.
 Kauai already didn’t have a ton to offer in the nightlife department; then the pandemic froze our island’s entertainment scene to the bone.

 Covid was a serious buzzkill!
-Hopefully, someday the night vibes will thaw out and come back to life but for now, there’s just not a whole lot happening on Kauai after say 10 pm.
+Hopefully someday the night vibes will thaw out and come back to life but for now, there’s just not a whole lot happening on Kauai after say 10pm.
 So, if you didn’t know, now you know.

-And that about wraps up our island’s shortcomings!
+Annnnnd that about wraps up our island’s shortcomings!
 We think you’ll find that other than these five factors, Kauai is nothing but sunrise shells, spinner dolphins, sandy toes, umbrella drinks, hibiscus flowers, plumeria, mermaids, unicorns, and pots of gold at the end of the rainbow!

 Sometimes in the travel planning process, you have very specific questions and instead of digging online for an answer– you just want to simply ask a human being who knows what they’re talking about.
 We get it!
 Call us at Holo Holo Charters (808) 335-0815.
-A real live Kauaian will answer the phone and be happy to answer all your questions about our award-winning Napali Coast Kauai boat tours, and your general questions about traveling to Kauai as well.
+A real live Kauaian will answer the phone and be happy to answer all your questions about our award-winning Napali Coast Kauai boat tours, but your general questions about traveling to Kauai as well.

 MAHALO NUI LOA for choosing Kauai.
 We hope she speaks to your heart while you’re here and that you have an unforgettable, low-stress vacation!